Glyndwr Uni to leave University of Wales alliance

 "In 2010 we introduced a new institutional and commissioning structure.

-"This has significantly strengthened the university's ability to monitor the quality, cost and relevance of the courses we offer and to ensure they are meeting the needs of the region, the country and our students."'Delivering our mission'
+"This has significantly strengthened the university's ability to monitor the quality, cost and relevance of the courses we offer and to ensure they are meeting the needs of the region, the country and our students."

 The changes mean Glyndwr will fully award its own degrees rather than those from the University of Wales.